 Bringard-Boulder Playfield is named after two intersecting streets and one family.
 Bringard Street runs east and west through Detroit, eventually intersecting with Gratiot Avenue.

-In the mid 1800’s this point of convergence was once wilderness in the township of Gross[e] Pointe.
+In the mid 1800’s this point of convergence was complete wilderness in the township of Gross[e] Pointe.
 It marked a homestead started by Pierre Joseph Bringard and his bride, Catherine [Gassman] Bringard.
-Xavier Bringard also owned property at this spot.
+Xavier Bringard, brother also owned property at this spot.
 All were French immigrants.

 Eventually the land was cleared and it became a family farm.
 In 1896, Joseph passed away leaving the land to Catherine.
 She remained there until the early 1930’s when it was subdivided and Bringard Street was named for her family.
 Catherine passed in 1933 at the age of 97 years.